nf-core/airrflow/docs/usage/bulk_tutorial.md

 6. Repertoire analysis

    - Comparison of several repertoire characteristics, such as V gene usage, across subjects, time points or cell populations.
 All associated plots and tables are available under the folder `repertoire_comparison`.
 The plots are also included in the `Airrflow_report.html` file.
-This report is generated from an Rmarkdown `Rmd` file.
+This report is generated from an R markdown `Rmd` file.
 It is possible to customize this to meet the user's needs by editing the report and then providing the edited Rmd file with the `--report_rmd` parameter.
 Check the remaining [Report parameters](https://nf-co.re/airrflow/parameters/#report-options) for further customizing the report.

 7. Other reporting
    Additional reports are also generated, including: